beacloudgenius/wordpress-oauth-server/README.md

 ## Adding a new Client?

-Visit the dashboard by clicking `Provider` in the WordPress admin panel under `Setiings`.
+Visit the dashboard by clicking `Provider` in the WordPress admin panel under `Settings`.
 Once you are in the dashboard, there is a form labeled `Add Client`.
-Give your client a name and a redirect uri and description.
-The redirect uri is the HTTP location where the user will be returned to after authenticating (your client should provide this for you).
+Give your client a name and a redirect URI and description.
+The redirect URI is the HTTP location where the user will be returned to after authenticating (your client should provide this for you).
 Click `Add Client`.

 ## Authentication Documentation